Vish2708/Server-Performance-Stats/README.md

 ## 📁 Files

-- `system_stats.sh`: The main script to collect and display system health information.
+- `server_stats.sh`: The main script to collect and display system health information.